dmpelt/dmpelt.github.com/cv.md

 European Synchrotron Radiation Facility, Grenoble, France.
 Two weeks.

 ### Teaching

+Lecturer for the 2022 Computational Imaging and Tomography course at Leiden University (Master).

+Lecturer for the 2022 Introduction to Reinforcement Learning course at Leiden University (Bachelor).

 Guest lecturer for the 2015 Parallel Algorithms course, taught by prof. dr. Rob H. Bisseling at Utrecht University.